James Wood (critic): Ideas

 Wood coined the term commercial realism, which he identifies with the author Graham Greene, and, in particular, with his book The Heart of the Matter.
 He clarified it as attention to the minutiae of daily life, taking in mind elements of the everyday that are important owing to their supposed lack of importance.
 He believes it to be an effective style of writing because it captures reality by depicting banal features as well as interesting ones.

 Wood emphasises throughout the book How Fiction Works (particularly in the final chapter) that the most important literary style is realism.
 He states:

 Wood additionally attests to the significance of Flaubert in developing the form of the novel:

-Others on Wood
+Reception

-In reviewing one of his works Adam Begley of the Financial Times wrote that Wood "is the best literary critic of his generation".
+In reviewing one of his works, Adam Begley of the Financial Times wrote that Wood "is the best literary critic of his generation".

 Martin Amis described Wood as "a marvellous critic, one of the few remaining."
-Fellow book reviewer and journalist Christopher Hitchens was fond of James Wood's work, in one case giving his students a copy of Wood's review of the Updike novel Terrorist, citing it as far better than his own.
+Fellow book reviewer and journalist Christopher Hitchens was fond of James Wood's work, in one case giving his students a copy of Wood's review of the John Updike novel Terrorist, citing it as far better than his own.